 6/ What is the history of the Mystic Link?

-Mystic Link was also the product of a discussion with Bob Greenberger at DC Comics, who asserted that pound-for-pound magical abilities were better than other powers in the post-Crisis on Infinite Earths DC Universe, because they were backed by the power of magic.
+Mystic Link was also the product of a discussion with Bob Greenberger at DC Comics.
+He asserted that pound-for-pound magical abilities were better than other powers in the post-Crisis on Infinite Earths DC Universe, because they were backed by the power of magic.

-To model this imbalance, Mr. Gorden wrote the first edition Mystic Link mechanics, where the Link itself could be Pushed, resulting in a source of additional APs of power as long as the magician could afford the Hero Points to Push.
+To model this imbalance, Mr. Gorden wrote the first edition Mystic Link mechanics.
+Therein, the Link itself could be Pushed, resulting in a source of additional APs of power as long as the magician could afford the Hero Points to Push.

 This specific role of the Mystic Link was dropped when the second edition was published.